Sex Coaching for Sexless Marriage

 As a sex coach for couples helping clients create a sex life that’s as big as their love for each other, I tackle this topic professionally.
 And I also know it personally.
 I myself recovered from a sexless marriage after struggling with painful sex, lack of orgasm and an utter loss of libido when I understood that missing out on sex was missing out on an important part of myself and how I express love — and that things had to change.

-The thing is that a sexless marriage doesn’t become so overnight.
+The thing is that a marriage doesn’t become sexless overnight.
 Mine didn’t.
 In fact, the sex itself is usually not the issue in a sexless marriage.
 Sex is a mirror of trust and vulnerability, expression and surrender in a relationship — or a lack thereof.
 It can help it grow or it can highlight all the weakness in its foundation and all the ways that partners lack trust in each other when it comes to talking about their sexual desires and what they need and want.
 A lack of sexual intimacy is often the result of a pernicious pattern of sexual disconnect that leads into patterns of pulling away in shame, rejection, and un-repaired hurt feelings, perpetuated long enough that it all becomes the hopeless “norm.”

 Whether to stay in such a situation depends on how important sex is for you, what else is happening in the relationship, and whether you or your partner intends to do something about it.